-The third edition of the by-invitation only, World Luxury Expo took place with much glitz and aplomb at the Emirates Palace, Abu Dhabi from September 27-29, 2013.
-The World Luxury Expo series has steadily gained momentum and status in the region, having already had two successful World Luxury Expos, the inaugural event at Burj Al World, Dubai in January 2013 and the second in February 2013, at the Ritz-Carlton, Riyadh.
-Luxurylaunches.com was part of the three-day event in Abu Dhabi which was officially inaugurated on Day One by HRH Prince Faisal bin Saud Al Faisal.
+The third edition of the by-invitation-only, World Luxury Expo, took place with much glitz and aplomb at the Emirates Palace, Abu Dhabi from September 27-29, 2013.
+The World Luxury Expo series has steadily gained momentum and status in the region, having already had two successful World Luxury Expos, the inaugural event at Burj Al World, Dubai in January 2013 and the second in February 2013, The Ritz-Carlton, Riyadh.
+Luxurylaunches.com was part of the three-day event in Abu Dhabi, which was officially inaugurated on Day One by HRH Prince Faisal bin Saud Al Faisal.

-The luxury carmaker also showcased its Phantom Extended Wheel Base, an anniversary edition with only 25 cars produced in the world and Abu Dhabi holding 17 of them.
-The V12 engine has a 453bhp and at 70 mph over 90 per cent of the power is available in reserve for effortless acceleration.
+The luxury carmaker also showcased its Phantom Extended Wheel Base, an anniversary edition with only 25 cars produced globally and Abu Dhabi holding 17 of them.
+The V12 engine has a 453bhp, and at 70 mph, over 90 percent of the power is available in reserve for effortless acceleration.
 It has a new eight-speed gearbox and gives reduced CO² emissions.

 The flying lady, the famous Rolls Royce mascot, is made out of stainless steel.
-The Phantom is limited edition due to its signature from the historic Goodwood headquarters in the UK.
-The car has a sky light feature, giving passengers the impression of a starry night sky, along with a cubbyhole design of fireworks made from interlocking woods.
+The Phantom is a limited edition due to its signature from the historic Goodwood headquarters in the UK.
+The car has a skylight feature, giving passengers the impression of a starry night sky, along with a cubbyhole design of fireworks made from interlocking woods.
 It costs 2.65 million dirhams (€530,000).

 And that was just the beginning.
 The three-day event saw several luxury innovations make a debut.
-Among those were the Zenvo ST1 Supercar which was revealed at World Luxury Expo, Abu Dhabi.
-This hand-built 7-litre V8 engine supercar has a limited production run with only 15 cars to be built and sold to specially approved customers at $1,000,000.
-The 100 per cent Danish designed Zenvo ST1 develops 1.104 BHP of power which is controlled at the flick of a switch producing a massive 1.430 NM of torque.
+Among those was the Zenvo ST1 Supercar, which was revealed at World Luxury Expo, Abu Dhabi.
+This hand-built 7-liter V8 engine supercar has a limited production run with only 15 cars to be built and sold to specially approved customers at $1,000,000.
+The 100 percent Danish-designed Zenvo ST1 develops 1.104 BHP of power which is controlled at the flick of a switch producing a massive 1.430 NM of torque.

 The supercars didn’t stop there.
-Guinness Book of Record holder for the most expensive and most precious model car in the world, a gold and diamond encrusted Lamborghini Aventador LP 700-4, valued at $7.4 million also made a presence by model carmaker Dipl.-Ing.
-Robert Wilhelm Gülpen, whose forte lies in creating luxury car models from solid precious metals such as gold, silver and platinum for the past twelve years.
+Guinness Book of Record holder for the most expensive and most precious model car in the world, gold and diamond-encrusted Lamborghini Aventador LP 700-4, valued at $7.4 million, also made a presence by model carmaker Dipl.-Ing.
+Robert Wilhelm Gülpen, whose forte lies in creating luxury car models from solid precious metals such as gold, silver, and platinum for the past twelve years.

 300-yr old jewelry house, Mozafarian, showcased The Royal Collection of exquisite casks to commemorate 2,500 years of the Persian Empire.
-The collection comprises of four pieces including two pots a rectangular box and picture frame.
-Working in 18 carat yellow gold Filigree over fine Bohemian crystal it took ten specialists four years to make.
-Over 3000 diamonds, rubies, emeralds and turquoise are incorporated in the intricate designs.
+The collection comprises of four pieces, including two pots, a rectangular box, and a picture frame.
+Working in 18-carat yellow gold Filigree over fine Bohemian crystal, it took ten specialists four years to make.
+Over 3000 diamonds, rubies, emeralds, and turquoise are incorporated in the intricate designs.
 The collection’s value is priceless as these are now part of the museum collection.
 The company also presented a 171 carat Royal Necklace valued at $15,000,000.

-The Sitara of Ka’aba presented by Barakat Galllery was valued at $4,850,000.
-This magnificent artefact was an external curtain made to cover the door of the Kaab, one of Islam’s holiest sites.
+The Sitara of Ka’aba presented by Barakat Gallery was valued at $4,850,000.
+This magnificent artifact was an external curtain made to cover the door of the Kaab, one of Islam’s holiest sites.
 The Sitara is made of black silk in a rectangular format and is richly embroidered with gold and silver thread.
-It is currently available for sale by artist and collector Fayez Barakat who has a collection of fascinating ancient works of art valued at a total of $1.5 billion dollars.
+It is currently available for sale by artist and collector Fayez Barakat, who has a collection of fascinating ancient works of art valued at a total of 1.5 billion dollars.

-Luxury products aside, an attention-grabbing exhibitor at the event was the Human Regenerator that claims to slow down ageing process.
-Presented by B5 Art of Living LLC, the Human Regenerator is an innovation from human biophysical medicine using a patented technology, which employs deposits of silicon and aluminum, to create anti-aging effects on the human body.
-The machine is valued at $557,000, while a diamond encrusted version sells for $9.8 million.
+Luxury products aside, an attention-grabbing exhibitor at the event was the Human Regenerator that claims to slow down the aging process.
+Presented by B5 Art of Living LLC, the Human Regenerator is an innovation from human biophysical medicine using a patented technology, which employs deposits of silicon and aluminum to create anti-aging effects on the human body.
+The machine is valued at $557,000, while a diamond-encrusted version sells for $9.8 million.

-Others luxury exhibitors like Italian haute couture Cornelio Cappellini, Marnier from Spain, Giorgio Collection, haute parfumier, House of Sillage as well as some fine collectors pieces items like the Pink City bejeweled carpet from Four Seasons Ramesh Gallery valued at $750,000, graced the Abu Dhabi event.
-The three-day experience was aptly summed up by a quotation by Sir Henry Royce (1863-1933), co-founder of Rolls Royce Motorcars Ltd., — “The quality remains long after the price is forgotten.”
+Others luxury exhibitors like Italian haute couture Cornelio Cappellini, Marnier from Spain, Giorgio Collection, Haute parfumier, House of Sillage, and some fine collectors pieces items like the Pink City bejeweled carpet from Four Seasons Ramesh Gallery valued at $750,000, graced the Abu Dhabi event.
+A quotation aptly summed up the three-day experience by Sir Henry Royce (1863-1933), co-founder of Rolls Royce Motorcars Ltd., — “The quality remains long after the price is forgotten.”